Should a Landowner Provide Access for an Easement Survey?

 Would You Like an Evaluation of Your Condemnation Case?

 If you’d like Mr. Hundl to provide you with an evaluation of your condemnation case, please click this link to fill out the case evaluation form.
-Our law firm has offices in four cities in Southeast Texas — Richmond and Fulshear in Fort Bend County and Wharton and El Campo in Wharton County.
-You can arrange an appointment with Mr. Hundl at any of our offices by calling 800-929-1725.
+Our law firm office is located in El Campo in Wharton County; however, we help clients throughout Texas.
+You can arrange an appointment with Philip in person, online or by phone by calling 800-266-4870 or texting 979-320-9320.